 "Where did you get this?"

-"It was in a memory card, hidden in a greeting card, mailed from Reykjavík on the 5th - look for yourself."
+"It was in a memory chip, hidden in a greeting card, mailed from Reykjavík on the 5th - look for yourself."
 Mrs. Robinson handed Molly the card.

 "Not dead yet.
 Your eyes only.
 Wait for instructions.
 What does it mean, Mrs. Robinson?
 Why hasn't Sean called or at least sent us an email? "